 If the generator installation protection is interlocked with the protection on the distribution network with communications between relays then the time based protection grading constraints don't exist.
 In this case the operating time difference between distribution network protection and the generator installation protection could be zero.
-When conventional inverse time based over-current relays are used then the margin of 0.4 seconds must be maintained to achieve the automatic access standard.
+When conventional inverse time or definite time based over-current / earth fault relays are used then the margin of 0.4 seconds must be maintained to achieve the automatic access standard.